Automatic Generation of High-Performance RL Environments: Introduction

 \section{Introduction}

 In typical reinforcement learning (RL) training, environment simulation consumes 50--90\% of wall-clock time~\citep{lu2022discovered, suarez2024pufferlib}.
-For complex simulators, such as Pokemon Showdown~\citep{karten2025pok, grigsby2025metamon, karten2025pokeagent} at 100K+ lines of TypeScript, or cycle-accurate Game Boy emulators in C, this overhead is even more severe.
+For complex simulators, such as Pokemon Showdown~\citep{zarel2011pokemonshowdown,karten2025pok,karten2026pokeagent} at 100K+ lines of TypeScript, or cycle-accurate Game Boy emulators in C, this overhead is even more severe.
+Foundation RL architectures~\citep{reed2022generalist, grigsby2024amago} that train across many environments amplify the cost of slow simulation, motivating scalable methods for producing performance environments.

 The RL community has responded with award-winning hand-optimized rewrites: Brax~\citep{freeman2021brax}, Gymnax~\citep{lange2022gymnax}, Pgx~\citep{koyamada2023pgx}, JaxMARL~\citep{rutherford2024jaxmarl}, Craftax~\citep{matthews2024craftax}, and PureJaxRL~\citep{lu2022discovered}.
 Each required labor-intensive specialized engineering for a single domain.
 A method for producing performance environments cheaply and routinely, as a standard step in the RL workflow, would complement existing libraries.